Building the New Silk Road. China's Belt and Road Initiative in Context

 To help promote advanced teaching on the subject IIAS will host an ‘electronic library’ of online resources that can be used as teaching materials and as starting points for student essays and theses.

-The project will be directed by Professor Richard Griffiths, affiliated fellow at IIAS.
+The project will be directed by Professor Richard Griffiths, affiliated research fellow and programme coordinator at IIAS.
 To signal your interest in joining this project, please use our contact form.

 Version 4.0 October 2019